-The answer didn't really matter, but I shouldn't even have had to tax my meager memory cells on this.
-Someone with perfect recall already knows the restaurant name, location, and exactly how much we spent.
+The answer didn't really matter, but I shouldn't have needed to tax my meager memory cells because someone with perfect recall already knows its name, location, and how much was spent.
 In this case, Bank of America.
 I used its credit card.

 I should be able to hit BofA's mobile app, type or speak "orlando," and instantly see the dozen or so charges I've made in Central Florida.
 Even better, I should be able to access the entire paper trail of card charges from that trip and to get a quick refresher of our itinerary four years ago.